jonathonwolfe/chance-the-gardener/README.md

 ---

 ## Development
-The Unity 3D garden viewer is stored in its own repository at [jonathonwolfe/chance-the-gardener-viewer](https://github.com/jonathonwolfe/chance-the-gardener-viewer).

 1. Ensure you have [Node.js](https://nodejs.org/en/download/) installed.
 2. Clone the project's repository.
 3. Download and extract [Meshroom-2018.1.0-win64.zip](https://github.com/alicevision/meshroom/releases/tag/v2018.1.0) to the project's folder.